 The easiest way to climb Mount Vesuvius is to take a bus up to Vesuvius Park.
 You can jump on a local bus, or a guided tour if you prefer.

 From here, it’s a moderate 20-30 minute hike up to the rim of the crater, which you can walk around.
-The panoramic views from the top are stunning, and you can look right down into the crater.
+The panoramic views from the top are breathtaking, and you can look right down into the crater.

 6. San Gennaro Catacombs